oddkraken/orange-sea/README.md

 ## Todo

-* STATS!
-    * Combos will make it WAY more fun
-        * "Double hit!"
+* Enemies need to be scarier (grim reaper pilots?)
+* Give player a sense of progress and curiosity...
+    * big balloons drop something
+    * items - cycle through with numbers
+        * 1. add reload sound/delay to musket, rename to rifle
+        * 2. repeater - weaker/slower shot, no delay
+        * 3. boost - ram to melee attack balloon
+* Evil ghost balloons come from shadow at night and try to knock you into the water!
 * End screen: "Best multi-hit: 5; Enemies Vanquished: 10"
-    * Enemy killed count above ALL enemies, like pearl count except allow duplicates
 * Something GOOD needs to lure player to right of screen
     * rapid pearl burst?
-* Design level configuration system:
+* Level configuration system:
     * boss HP
     * write moonrise function
     * SPEECH